mespada829/Cheatsheet-DNS-TLS-Etc/README.md

 **Dig -** Dig displays a QUESTION SECTION (the request) and an ANSWER SECTION (what the DNS server sends in response to the request).

+**Ping -**

+**Free DNS Site Tool -** For example, to test if DNS propagation is complete, you can visit http://www.whatsmydns.net and specify a domain name.
+The site displays a global map showing the IP address associated with the domain name for a variety of DNS servers around the world.